 Fig. 1 (Click image to enlarge)

-But perhaps you could learn from the data how to further lower the cost of acquisition to optimize campaign performance.
+But perhaps you could learn from the data how to further lower the cost of acquisition to optimize campaign performance where you need a variety of systems in which you might need a small tv mount perfect for any wall for your business.
 For this, you can create a segment of users acquired from the campaign with a specific acquisition partner.
 The campaign may have used Tapjoy, W3i and other sources.
 Who performed best?
 You can find out by accessing the list of UDIDs from one of your acquisition channel partners.
 This list is sent to our servers via our API and is categorized as a segment of users acquired from that partner in your campaign.
 This segment is labeled “January: Tapjoy” and can be used to see if the ARPU of users acquired from that partner in your campaign is higher or lower.
 If it is higher, this is where you will want to invest more of your acquisition budget.

 Do yourself a favor, before you spend another dollar on acquiring users and boosting downloads, run a cohort analysis to ensure that your LTV is higher than your customer acquisition cost.